-I came to Dorset with my wife Bev and our big daft dog Lottie in 2013, with the intention of becoming a full-time therapist.
+I moved to Dorset with my wife Bev and our big daft dog Lottie in 2013, with the intention of becoming a full-time therapist.

 Call it a mid-life crisis, if you will, but after twenty years, working at all levels in sales, followed by various business ventures (or adventures).
 I knew it was time to pursue an interest that had fascinated me since childhood.
 I set about finding a branch of hypnotherapy that was based on modern thinking and was people orientated.
 Solution Focused Hypnotherapy covered those two requirements and much, much more.